-When is it best to take the plunge?
+When is it best age to let your cockapoo off the lead?

 If you have missed the puppy stage, don’t let it stop you working on getting your pooch comfortable and safe off the lead.
 You can train your dog at any age.
 Even an old cockapoo.
 It may take a lot more effort with a rescue dog, but even then it is still possible

 Training and the bond between you.

 Training in your yard is the place to start.
 Training is all about getting your Cockapoo to focus off lead.
 Their eyes need to be on your face.
 Make it fun.
 Your dog needs to sit, come and touch your hand when instructed.
 If these skills are not mastered, wear your running shoes and be ready to chase a tail over hills and far, far away.

 Once you are comfortable, progress to a training lead.
 When you first take that deep breath and let your dog go in a public place, leave the training lead trailing.
 Much easier to grab if needed as these are 10 metres or so long.

 Where do I do this?

 It does sound obvious, but the less that is around when you do it, the better.
 You can find lead free dog parks, lead free beaches, lead free trails and walks, small enclosed fields and relatively deserted spots in the country.
 Led free dog parks are wonderful in that they are secure.
 Your bundle of fun cannot get far.
 In the early days, go during off-peak hours.
 A multitude of excited animals can be very intimidating for your dog and at the very least will take his focus away from you.
 The quieter the better until you both get familiar with the routine.

 Before you start letting your dog off the lead, you may want to invest in a long lead or long line leash.
 These can be purchased on Amazon.co.uk and are great to use if you are not feeling comfortable letting him or her off leash yet.
 It can give some amount of freedom, as your dog runs off, while giving you peace of mind they aren’t going to go too far.